 \textbf{RQ1.
-Models \& Benchmarking} \textit{Which LLMs are used in SE research and how are they benchmarked?} We want to understand whether current studies provide reliable evidence of improvement over non-LLM techniques, and to highlight gaps where more rigorous evaluation protocols are needed.
-We check (i) whether open or closed models are used, (ii) which model families are chosen, (iii) whether comparisons include non-LLM baselines, and (iv) which programming languages are targeted.
+Models \& Benchmarking.} \textit{Which LLMs are used in SE research and how are they benchmarked?} We aim to assess whether current studies provide reliable evidence of improvement over non-LLM techniques and to highlight gaps where more rigorous evaluation protocols are needed.
+We check (i) whether open or closed models are used, (ii) model families, (iii) comparisons with non-LLM baselines, and (iv) targeted programming languages.

 \textbf{RQ2.
-Contamination.} \textit{How well do authors tackle the problem of data leakage/contamination?} Data leakage and contamination directly threaten the validity of empirical findings.
-If evaluation datasets overlap with model pre-training data, performance may reflect memorisation rather than genuine reasoning capabilities.
-We check i) whether authors mention data contamination as a threat to the validity of the results and ii) the strategy proposed to mitigate contamination.
+Contamination.} \textit{How well do authors tackle the problem of data leakage/contamination?} Since data leakage and contamination directly threaten the validity of empirical findings, we investigate (i) whether authors mention data contamination as a threat and (ii) any strategies proposed to mitigate contamination.

 \textbf{RQ3.
-Replicability.} \textit{How replicable are LLM-based studies?} Replicability underpins scientific credibility.
-LLM-based SE research is challenged by the stochastic nature of model outputs, opaque APIs, and frequent model updates.
-We check (i) whether LLM configuration details are reported and (ii) whether artefacts are shared and recognised with a badge.
+Replicability. }\textit{How replicable are LLM-based studies?} Replicability underpins scientific credibility.
+Given the stochastic nature of model outputs, opaque APIs, and frequent model updates, we identify (i) whether LLM configuration details are reported and (ii) whether artefacts are shared and recognised with a badge.

 \textbf{RQ4.
 Sustainability.} \textit{What are the costs of LLM-based SE research?} Training and deploying LLMs is resource-intensive, with high financial and environmental costs.
 By examining how sustainability is addressed, we aim to raise awareness of these hidden costs and encourage the community to adopt more transparent, responsible practices that balance innovation, accessibility, and environmental responsibility.
 We check (i) which experimental costs are reported, (ii) the costs of LLM-based SE research, and (iii) how they are sustained.
 We support these findings with a discussion of 57 responses to a questionnaire about experiment costs, which we distributed to authors of the 177 relevant papers.